New Moon on

 True anomaly ∠324.1°

-The true anomaly is ∠324.1°.
-At the beginning of the next synodic month the true anomaly is going to be ∠342.5°.
+The true anomaly of the Moon orbit is ∠324.1° and at the beginning of the next lunar synodic month the true anomaly is going to be ∠342.5°.

-9 days after point of apogee on 11 June 2001 at 19:48 in ♒ Aquarius.
-The lunar orbit is getting narrow, while the Moon is moving towards the Earth.
-It will keep this direction over the next 2 days, until the Moon reaches the point of next perigee on 23 June 2001 at 17:14 in ♋ Cancer.
+9 days since point of apogee on 11 June 2001 at 19:48 in ♒ Aquarius the lunar orbit is getting narrow while the Moon is moving towards the Earth.
+It will keep this direction over the next 2 days until the Moon reaches the point of next perigee on 23 June 2001 at 17:14 in ♋ Cancer.

 Distance to Moon 370 953 km